Citizens' petitions and referendum in the municipality; implementation

 On June 29, the citizens of Erlangen will decide on the petition "Preserve living space in Hindenburgstraße and the surrounding area".
 The question of the petition is: "Are you in favor of the city of Erlangen using all permissible means within its own sphere of influence for the area bounded by Bismarckstraße, Hindenburgstraße, Universitätsstraße and eastern Stadtmauerstraße to secure and strengthen the existing residential development by allowing only residential use in the future where only residential use has been approved to date?" - Here you can find FAQ - answers to frequently asked questions.

 The electoral office is set up temporarily around six months before general votes (referendums and plebiscites) and elections (local, district, state and European elections).
-It is responsible for all aspects of implementation, such as the electoral roll, polling stations, polling assistants, voter notification, postal voting and more.
+Responsible for the overall implementation - e.g. electoral roll, polling stations, polling assistants, voter notification, postal voting and more.

 On-site appointments are only possible by individual arrangement.
 Please contact us by phone, e-mail or contact form.